Todd Traina

-Todd Traina is an American film producer and the founder of Red Rover Films in 2007.
+Todd Traina (born 1969) is an American film producer and the founder of Red Rover Films in 2007.
 In 2007, Traina was named by Daily Variety as one of its "10 Producers to Watch".
 He is currently serving as the Board President of SFFiLM, a nonprofit that runs the San Francisco International Film Festival; he was named to the board in 2009.

 Personal life

 He was born in 1969 in San Francisco, California, to shipping executive and art collector John Traina and Dede Wilsey, a San Francisco philanthropist and businesswoman who serves as Chairman of the Fine Arts Museums of San Francisco.
 Traina wanted to attend an East Coast school, and with its liberal arts curriculum and family connection, he attended Connecticut College and graduated with a degree in Government.
 He is the younger brother of Trevor Traina, and his former stepmother is novelist Danielle Steel.

 Traina married Katie Traina in 2003.
 The couple has one daughter and resides in San Francisco.